IBM Cloud Docs

 Procedure to delete a Cloud Director site

-2. In the VMware Cloud Foundation as a Service table, click the Cloud director sites tab.
-Then, click the site that you want to delete.
+2. On the VMware Cloud Foundation as a Service page, click the single-tenant Cloud Director site name that you want to delete.

 4. Confirm that you want to delete the instance.